-The engineering work and continuation permiting would add value to the project irrespective as to whether the value is gained from the sale of the Project or the continued development.
+The engineering work and continuation permiting is expected to add value to the project irrespective as to whether the value is gained from the sale of the Project or the continued development, provided the development of the Arcos project is completed.
+[Discussion of the risks of abandonment due to inability to overcome political opposition or otherwise].

-At this stage and based on the traders’ power and gas curves in Spain, the economics of the Arcos project are estimated as follows: (i) equity value = $10 million (as per commercial team model); (ii) CTA value = $10 million (as per structuring model); and (iii) value of Enron Corp’s implicit guarantee = $(175) million, as estimated by RAC.
-Additional work will be needed on the modeling in order to come up with a definite overall project NPV and IRR.
+At this stage and based on the traders’ power and gas curves in Spain, the economics of the Arcos project are estimated as follows: (i) equity value = $10 million (as per commercial team model); (ii) CTA [define] value = $10 million (as per structuring model); and (iii) value of Enron Corp’s implicit guarantee = $(175) million, as estimated by RAC.
+Additional work will be needed on the modeling in order to come up with a definite overall project NPV and IRR [RAC should provide current estimate of value, why a purchaser may pay more than our estimate of value, and attach ValSum as appendix to this DASH].

 CASH FLOW SUMMARY

-N/A
+N/A [Preliminary summary should be provided]

 TRANSACTION UPSIDES/OPTIONALITY

-N/A
+N/A [For the first transaction in Spain, this section should be expanded—Spanish market and EU market upsides/optionality]

 EXIT STRATEGY